 I am lazy too.
 So here you have it, a summary of this review.
 So how did I experience ServerPilot for hosting WordPress?

 - Serverpilot excels in ease of use and has a good performance.
 However, in my opinion, it is a bit pricey compared to competitors.
 Especially if you have many servers and applications, pricing may explode.
 Moreover, I missed some essential features such as backups, easily cloning applications and advanced services such as Redis.

 - There are some competitive WordPress control panel alternatives available.

 Nevertheless, if you love Serverpilot, you can sign-up here.
-And currently, I can also offer you $100 of free one-month Vultr credits!
-Vultr is a well-known VPS (Virtual Private Server) provider with great performance.
+And get $25 of free Upcloud credits here!
+Upcloud is a well-known VPS (Virtual Private Server) provider with great performance and reliability.
 So what are you waiting for?